szeckirjr/university-explorer/README.md

 ## Decisions and Assumptions

-A few assumptions were made during the development of this project due to the time constraints and the scope of the project.
+A few assumptions were made during the development of this project due to the time constraints and the scope.
 These include:

 - There should be no need for a backend server to store the favorites data, as it is a simple application that can be managed locally in the browser
 - There should be no "worldwide" filter option, as performance issues arose when trying to retrieve all universities at once (alternatively, the country dropdown can have multiple selections to filter by multiple countries at once if desired by the user)